tianqitang1/PPR-Meta/README.md

 # PPR-Meta: a tool for identifying phages and plasmids from metagenomic fragments using deep learning

+## The original repo was not updated and did not implement parallelism for the most time-consuming step, this repo is trying to fix this issue

 * [Introduction](#introduction)
 * [Version](#version)
 * [Requirements](#requirements)